-To help organizations leverage the challenging situation and use it as an opportunity not only to restart operations and activities but to become operationally resilient, DuPont Sustainable Solutions (DSS) has decided to put its cultural transformation and operations risk management experience together with tech-enabled solutions.
+To help organizations leverage the challenging situation and use it as an opportunity not only to restart operations and activities but to become operationally resilient, dss+ has decided to put its cultural transformation and operations risk management experience together with tech-enabled solutions.
 The result is a Fast-Track Program that allows clients to extract additional value from the mitigation actions beyond mere compliance.

 Tech-enabled solutions and proven methodologies for a more agile approach

 Building on dss+ experience, the recommended strategy combines culture, risk-based, and tech-based approaches.

 This means factoring in mindsets and behaviours as well as risk controls alongside capabilities and competencies, processes and technology, and governance and management, adding four elements related to technology:

 - Using data analytics for better decisions